nadavyayon/organ_axis_tutorial/docs/source/Model formulation.rst

 .. image:: images//mu_equasion.png
    :width: 100%

-3. Inferring the normalised relative to two structures
+3. Inferring the normalised position relative to two structures
 --------------
 Subsequently, we can compute the relative (directional) position of any point P with respect to the distance to two structures.
 This is done through the normalised difference between μS1 and μS2.
 Function H describes a sigmoid in space, scaling between -1 and 1, with 0 marking the equidistance between structures S1 and S2.